stonith404/pingvin-share/README.md

 The website is now listening on `http://localhost:3000`, have fun with Pingvin Share 🐧!

 > [!TIP]
-> Checkout [Pocket ID](https://github.com/stonith404/pocket-id), a simple OIDC provider which allows you to login with Passkeys into your services like Pingvin Share.
+> Checkout [Pocket ID](https://github.com/stonith404/pocket-id), a user-friendly OIDC provider that lets you easily log in to services like Pingvin Share using Passkeys.

 ## 📚 Documentation